datamol-io/graphium/README.md

 ### Changing the metrics used

-<span  style="font-weight:bold;color:red">!WARNING!
+***!WARNING!
 The metrics implementation was done for pytorch-lightning v0.8.
-There has been major changes to how the metrics are used and defined, so the whole implementation must change</span>.
+There has been major changes to how the metrics are used and defined, so the whole implementation must change.***

 Our current code is compatible with the metrics defined by *pytorch-lightning*, which include a great set of metrics.
 We also added the PearsonR and SpearmanR as they are important correlation metrics.
 You can define any new metric in the file `goli/trainer/metrics.py`.
 The metric must inherit from `TensorMetric` and must be added to the dictionary `goli.trainer.metrics.METRICS_DICT`.